chrisb86/nsupdate/README.md

 Simply clone this project or download the `master.zip` and extract it, e.g., using `wget` and `7z x master.zip`.

 Place your config files in the `nsupdate.d` folder.
 A `dist.config.sample` file with all possible options is provided.
-At least one config file needs to exist, ending with `.config.
+At least one config file needs to exist, ending with `.config`.
 All .config files (one for each dns-record) will be processed by looping them.

 For home.example.com you may create: